The Ultimate Homeowners Packing and Moving Checklist

 You will already know which medicines you will need to take with you to keep you and your family well.
 However, you should also take heat sensitive medicines along with your valuables.

 Pack anything that is expensive (conditioner, shampoo, perfume, etc.) into zippered plastic blags, making sure the lids are tightly secured.
-Glass bottles and jars should be wrapped in linens or bubble wrap.
+Glass bottles and jars should be wrapped in linens or bubble roll.

 For inexpensive or opened toiletries, you may find that a women’s shelter will take them off your hands.